mdelobelle/obsidian-ical/README.md

 the following events will be added at the bottom of the file:
 - events with start date <= daily note's date <= end date
+- you can select which events to include in your daily note

+You can select the section wher to include the selected events

 ### create your template